 - planes tend to be the safest way to get around.
 On long distance buses especially there can be problems with baggage theft, as well as drivers who drive too long without enough sleep and using stimulants.

-Happy travels! almost 6 years ago
+Happy travels! over 6 years ago